-By tracking students who took notes by hand as opposed to those who used digital methods, researchers determined those using the paper-based process were 25% faster than the those who used digital gadgetry.
+By assessing students who took notes by hand as opposed to those who used digital methods, researchers determined those using the paper-based process were 25 per cent faster than those who used digital gadgetry.

 In separate research, people were offered a choice of media to use while studying or concentrating on written material.
-Hard-copy print-outs, smartphones, laptops, e-readers and desktop computers were used, yet some 92% said hard copy allowed them to concentrate the best.
+Hard-copy print-outs, smartphones, laptops, e-readers and desktop computers were used, yet some 92 per cent said hard copy allowed them to concentrate the best.

 Linguistics professor Naomi Baron conducted a survey of reading preferences among over 300 university students in the U.S., Japan, Slovakia and Germany as she worked on one of her books, Words Onscreen: The Fate of Reading in a Digital World.

-On-screen reading can have many positive aspects, she notes, including possible cost-savings and convenience, as well as the opportunity to improve access to books and other written materials for people around the world.
+On-screen reading can have many positive aspects, she writes, including possible cost-savings and convenience, as well as the opportunity to improve access to books and other written materials for people around the world.